 Then, in 1998 Ali made the decision that changed her life forever.
-“I finally realized that I should be an entrepreneur!
-I was working in a tiny company and was doing everything from talking to clients, to servicing accounts, to getting coffee for my boss, to fixing the fax machine.
-That was when I realized that I had the skills I needed to do this on my own.”
+“It finally dawned on me I should be an entrepreneur.
+Here I was working in this tiny company, doing everything from talking to clients, designing campaigns, and servicing accounts… to fetching coffee and fixing the fax machine.
+I realized I had the skills to at least try this on my own.”

 Hitting Bottom and Bouncing Back…